inpercima/cryptocheck/README.md

 You can run this program with php or java.
 Per default java is selected and recommended.

+At the moment it is not possible to work with php b/c of breaking changes made with java.

 ### Modules

 For the client check [cryptocheck - client](./client).